Last Updated on: September 2, 2022

 - In Egypt, farmers use advanced water sprinklers (with in-built data modelling technology) to water and irrigate their farms using the river Nile.
 These are used for medium-large farms as well.

 - There are a variety of apps developed for the sole purpose of helping in agronomy.
-Right from choosing the right feed for their livestock to choosing the right type of fertilizers, the correct level of pesticides, the right amount of water to be used to the right type of seeds for the land, everything is suggested by technology-driven applications.
+Right from choosing the right feed for their livestock to choosing the right type of fertilisers, the correct level of pesticides, the right amount of water to be used to the right type of seeds for the land, everything is suggested by technology-driven applications.
 FamGraze is one such example.

 - Modern transportation facilities built on data modelling technology helps in the quick and efficient transport of goods between places.
 This is particularly helpful in the agriculture sector, as almost all of the yield goods under consideration are perishables.
 These need to be transported as efficiently as possible.